Study Abroad

 Academic Credit

-Students are required to enroll in all 4 courses.
-Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.
+Major, minor, and concentration transfer credit will only be granted for courses in which students receive a grade of a C or above.

 Curriculum